maxswart/dsi321_2025/README.md

 #### Repository Setup (10 points)

-*   The source material indicates the project is part of the **"DSI321 PRACTICAL DATA GOVERNANCE PROJECT"**.
+*   The source material indicates the project is part of the **"DSI321: Wildfire Alert System / DSI324 Practical Data Governance Project"**.
 *   GitHub Repository name: dsi321_2025

 #### Quality of Dataset (50 points)